María Urquides: Bilingual education leadership

 The survey team was making regular trips to the capitol to give testimony in Congress about bilingual education.
 They also worked with Sweetland to hold an NEA symposium on bilingual education in Tucson.
 They hosted "The Spanish-Speaking Child in the Schools of the Southwest" at the old Pioneer Hotel after the University of Arizona dismissed its importance and refused hosting.
 The symposium and The Invisible Minority report helped quickly push federal action, including the introduction and passage of the 1967 Bilingual Education Act.
 Language educational leaders Herschel T. Manuel and Theodore Anderson attended.
 Several political leaders attended, including Senator Joseph Montoya (New Mexico), representative Edward Roybal (California), Representative Morris K. Udall (Arizona), and Texas Representative Henry B. González, Senator Ralph Yarborough (Texas).
 Yarborough and González quickly went on to introduce the national legislation.

 Urquides' leadership continues to exert influence on national bilingual education programs.
 Today, the Tucson model is frequently described as the "cradle" of bilingual education (in Arizona), and Urquides is referred to as the "Mother of Bilingual Education" in the United States.
-In an 1985 interview, fellow Tucson education leader Adalberto Guerrero recalled that Urquides led all of these efforts, and thus rightly earned her title.
+In a 1985 interview, fellow Tucson education leader Adalberto Guerrero recalled that Urquides led all of these efforts, and thus rightly earned her title.
 In an interview, he reflected, "And who led us by the hand to the meeting with these men from Washington?
 It had been Maria.
 And who had been responsible for the symposium to take place here in Tucson?
 It was Maria.
 Therefore, we gave her that nickname because it was she who moved and fought in order that bilingual education could become a reality in the United States".

 Urquides officially retired from teaching in 1978.
 She continued to work with numerous organizations until her death in 1994.
 Urquides was buried at the Holy Hope Catholic Cemetery & Mausoleum.